Whoaa512/starred/README.md

 - [jagenjo/litegraph.js](https://github.com/jagenjo/litegraph.js) - A graph node engine and editor written in Javascript similar to PD or UDK Blueprints, comes with its own editor in HTML5 Canvas2D.
 The engine can run client side or server side using Node.
 It allows t
 - [jagenjo/webglstudio.js](https://github.com/jagenjo/webglstudio.js) - A full open source 3D graphics editor in the browser, with scene editor, coding pad, graph editor, virtual file system, and many features more.
 - [nissy-dev/babel-plugin-object-to-json-parse](https://github.com/nissy-dev/babel-plugin-object-to-json-parse) - This plugin converts object literal to JSON.parse
-- [happo/happo.io](https://github.com/happo/happo.io) - Happo is a cross-browser screenshot testing service
+- [happo/happo.io](https://github.com/happo/happo.io) - Happo is a cross-browser screenshot testing service for continuous integration.
+It can be used standalone or integrated with Storybook, Cypress, Playwright, and more.
 - [ticky/metrick](https://github.com/ticky/metrick) - 📏 Babel-powered unit magick
 - [rvagg/polendina](https://github.com/rvagg/polendina) - Non-UI browser testing for JavaScript libraries from the command-line
 - [cristianbote/goober](https://github.com/cristianbote/goober) - 🥜 goober, a less than 1KB 🎉  css-in-js alternative with a familiar API